1. Flocabulary's Commitment to Privacy

-- as instructed by a school or district in relation to information about their users, for example to let managers know which teachers are using Flocabulary
+- as instructed by a school administrator, school or district in relation to information about their users, for example to let administrators know which teachers are using Flocabulary

-- teachers who are the managers of a class and can see the students in that class
+- with teachers who are the managers of a class so they can see information about the students in that class

 - other circumstances that you expressly consent to